Jamiemariani/Data/README.md

 # Data, python examples and reports for wider analysis
 This repository contains financial market data, code (mainly **python**) and sample mini-projects that showcase a range of **visualisation** techniques for conveying insight and sparking wider debate and research.

 Sample projects shared include:-

 #### Sample 1: The COVID crisis
 Using data and visualisations to explore interconnections between deaths caused by the virus and a variety of predictor variables
 ###### Key techniques showcased:-
-##### Time-series analysis, Markowitz mean-variance analysis, correlation heatmaps, feature selection, linear regression, residual boxplots, residual histograms,
+##### Time-series analysis, Markowitz mean-variance analysis, correlation heatmaps, feature selection, linear regression, residual boxplots & residual histograms
 *Source data: Our World in Data, Daily Seated Diner Data ('State of the Industry', OpenTable), Index Valuations (Bloomberg)*
 #### Sample 2: The value anomaly revisited

 Taking a multi-country approach, this mini report seeks to answer whether lower starting point equity valuations, using EV/Sales and P/E multiples, have had signal power for higher future returns.
 The importance of the tech sector and growth in ESG investing assets are briefly investigated as alternative explanatory variables of returns
 ###### Key techniques showcased:-
-##### Visualisation /charting in **python**, using the Matplotlib and Seaborn libraries, correlation heatmaps, scatter plots and histograms
+##### Visualisation /charting in **python**, using the Matplotlib and Seaborn libraries, correlation heatmaps, scatter plots & histograms

 *Source data: Market prices (Bloomberg)*